datamol-io/molfeat/docs/migration.md

   releases, and atom/bond calculations use the current valence API.
 - Scikit-learn calls use `ensure_all_finite`, replacing the removed `force_all_finite` keyword.
+- General RDKit fingerprint folding and conformer alignment now delegate to Datamol.
+The Molfeat compatibility functions remain available with a deprecation warning and preserve their previous signatures and floating-point fingerprint output.
+New code should call Datamol directly.

 ## Serialization